PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 since, :math:`p(ʃi) = \frac{3}{17}`, :math:`p(ʃ) = \frac{4}{21}`, and :math:`p(i) = \frac{4}{21}`

-Meanwhile, when calculating pMI for the same bigram only in word-final position, we “clip” corpus, leaving only the last two segment positions in each word for potential bigrams.
-(Note that The location of the potential bigrams is dependent on the :ref:`environment_selection`.
+Meanwhile, when calculating pMI for the same bigram only in word-final position, i.e., in the context [__#], we “clip” or "filter" the corpus, leaving only the last two segment positions in each word for potential bigrams.
+(Note that the location of the potential bigrams is dependent on the :ref:`environment_selection`.
 For example, calculating the same bigram in a word-initial position would require leaving the first two positions.)
-In the two tables below, the result of clipping is shown as “Context” columns.
+In the two tables below, the result of clipping is shown in the column labeled “Context”.
+In this case, we have simply extracted all bigrams that occur in the context __#.

+When applying environment filters, the question of word boundaries takes on an additional complication.
+Specifically, we must decide where a word boundary is allowed to count as part of a bigram (separately from the presence of the word boundary that happens to be a part of our selected context in this case).
-Whether the word boundary can be a part of potential bigram is critical for the last word [#i#].
+Whether the word boundary can be a part of potential bigram is critical for the last word, [#i#].
-If # can count as a member of bigram, the word has the bigram [#, i].
-If not, the word [#i#] is ignored.
+If # can count as a member of a bigram, the word has the bigram [#i] in the context [__#].
+If # is NOT allowed to count a a member of a bigram, then the only segment in the context [__#] in this word is not a bigram (it's the single segment [i]), and so the word [#i#] is ignored entirely.

-The comparison is presented in the two tables below.
-Note how “context” columns are different in the row for [#i#].
+The comparison between including or excluding # in bigrams is presented in the two tables below.
+Note how the “Context” columns are different in the row for [#i#].

 **Word boundary counts as a member of a bigram**